 All applicants must be enrolled in a doctoral program.
-The proposed research project must meet the objectives of GW-CIBER, i.e., it has to (i) further knowledge in the broad area of International Business; (ii) contribute to U.S. competitiveness; and (iii) relate to the theme of Institutions, Policies, and Development in International Business.
+Preference will be given to applicants who have passed their comprehensive/qualifying exams.
+The proposed research project must meet the objectives of GW-CIBER, meaning it must 1) further knowledge in the broad area of international business, 2) contribute to U.S. competitiveness, and 3) relate to the theme of Institutions, Inclusive Globalization and U.S. Competitiveness.

 A note for international students pursuing degrees at U.S. universities: Your funding for this program is subject to the terms of your Visa.
 For more information, please contact your school’s International Student Office.
 Additionally, depending on your tax status in the U.S., the monetary value of the housing provided to you during the Institute, may be considered taxable income.

 - Submit a letter of recommendation

 Expand the tabs below for details or download the full timeline and details as a PDF.

 In their application, students should list the GW faculty with whom they would like to work.
 While exploring the idea of applying, students are strongly encouraged to contact professors to discuss common research interests and potential mentoring.
 Please note that all full-time GW faculty members are eligible to participate in the Summer Doctoral Institute program.
 The Faculty Mentors page contains a list of GW faculty members who have served as mentors in the past SDI cycles.
 As these professors are already familiar with SDI, students can contact them directly with inquiries about possible collaboration.
 If an SDI candidate would like to work with a faculty member not in this list, the student should contact GW-CIBER’s office first so that we can inform the professor of the details of our program.
 You can view a complete list of all GW school and college websites here.

 - February 24 – March 22, 2020: Application Evaluation